wp-plugins/automatic-plugin-updates/readme.txt

 == Changelog ==
 = 1.0.2 =
-* Minor code cleanup.
+* Minor code cleanup

 = 1.0.1 =
-* Fixed issue with excluded plugin check when using WordPress 3.8.2 or 3.8.3.
+* Fixed issue with excluded plugin check when using WordPress 3.8.2 or 3.8.3

 = 1.0 =
 * Initial release